MRoc/microservice-nodejs-2/README.md

 # Pet-microservice-cluster

 Others have pets, I have a kubernetes cluster.
 This project is a pet-project microservice kubernetes cluster.
+It's a bit messy and hairy.
 Welcome to my journey of becoming a cloud native.
 It is based on Stephen Grinder "Microservices with Node JS and React" course on Udemy.
 It progresses so far by:

-* Volumes are now persistent
+- [X] Volumes are now persistent.
+- [X] Use of Kustomize to deploy to `dev` or `production`.
+- [ ] Configure all URLs using properties.
+- [ ] Streamline creation of PersistentVolumes between dev and prod.
+- [ ] Consider fixing CI/CD when wanting to pay for prod.

 ## Deployment